bknyaz/autocnn_unsup/README.md

 (i.e., 90 instead of 192, or 675 instead of 1024), see the paper for details.

 ### MNIST
 Test error (%) on MNIST (100), MNIST (300) with 100 or 300 labeled images per class, and using all (60k) MNIST training data (full test).
-In both cases we report average % for 10 random tests.
+In both cases we report average % for 10 tests.
 SVM committees consist of 8 models in case of 1 layer and 11 models in case of 2 layers (see code for details).
 In our paper, the results on MNIST were obtained using LIBSVM.
 Here, we use GTSVM.